wireservice/csvkit/docs/tutorial/2_examining_the_data.rst

     Row count: 1036

-``csvstat`` algorithmically infers the type of each column in the data and then performs basic statistics on it.
-The particular statistics computed depend on the type of the column.
+:doc:`csvstat` infers the type of data in each column and then performs basic statistics on it.
+The particular statistics computed depend on the type of the column (numbers, text, dates, etc).

 In this example the first column, ``county`` was identified as type "unicode" (text).
 We see that there are ``35`` counties represented in the dataset and that ``DOUGLAS`` is far and away the most frequently occurring.
 A quick Google search shows that there are ``93`` counties in Nebraska, so we know that either not every county received equipment or that the data is incomplete.
 We can also find out that Douglas county contains Omaha, the state's largest city by far.